cedoor/mmp/README.md

 ##### Work in progress

 # mmap
-Electron app to draw original mind maps
+Small library to create mind maps